Sofie Johannesdotter

-Sofie Johannesdotter (24 August 1839 – 22 February 1876) was a Swedish-Norwegian serial killer who poisoned at least three people in Fredrikshald (present-day Halden) from 1869 to 1874.
+Sofie Johannesdotter (24 August 1839 – 18 February 1876) was a Swedish-Norwegian serial killer who poisoned at least three people in Fredrikshald (present-day Halden) from 1869 to 1874.
 Johannesdotter would later be convicted of these killings and executed, the last woman to be executed in Norway and the penultimate execution overall.

 Early life

 Sofie Johannesdotter was born on 24 August 1839 in the small village of Ärtemark in Sweden.
 She came from a family of poor, uneducated peasants who had five other children, two of which died in infancy.
-Growing up in the impoverished countryside, Johannesdotter was illiterate and was reportedly abused by her parents while growing up.
+Growing up in the impoverished countryside, Johannesdotter was illiterate and was reportedly abused by her parents.
 At the age of 15, she was sent to school to learn reading and writing, with which she struggled.

 In 1867, she emigrated to Norway in search of employment, settling in Fredrikshald and working at a cotton mill for some time.
 The following year, she found herself a job as the maid of 70-year-old Niels Anker Stang, a local merchant.